-Julie Grossman is an award winning singer-songwriter, activist, and published poetess.
+Julie Grossman is an award winning singer-songwriter, activist, yoga and meditation teacher, and published poet.

 Coming from a musical family, she has studied music for over 30 years, writing for over 25 years, with roots in classical flute, folk, and retro rock music.
 At 15, she achieved early success as a songwriter, medalling at a statewide Spanish language arts festival with her bilingual piece, “La Cancion de los Inocentes (the Song of the Innocents)” about children of the Mexican-American war.